 I am interested in the Hamiltonian Cycle problem.

-I have built some simple tools in Perl, to visualize graphs, and to attempt to solve the Hamiltonian Cycle problem for a user-entered graph.
+I have built some simple tools in Perl, to visualize graphs, and to attempt to solve the Hamiltonian Cycle problem in polynomial time, for a user-entered graph.

 Here is a relatively complex graph being evaluated by the

 Hamiltonian Graph Detector

 .
 This script often simplifies the input graph by removing vertices and edges, according to certain rules.
 Also, the Hamiltonian Graph Detector generates isomorphs of the input graph.
 All transforms are done while preserving the

 - Here is another complex graph which the script correctly detects as non-Hamiltonian.

 - Here is a simple graph which is obviously Hamiltonian.

 - Another complex graph, correctly detected as Hamiltonian.

 The Herschel Graph is richly connected; all vertices have degree 3 or 4.
 One would intuitively expect the Herschel Graph to be Hamiltonian.
 However, the Herschel Graph is the smallest, non-Hamiltonian, polyhedral graph.